 If given 30 seconds to pitch to your first employer, what would you tell them?
 To catch their attention and make a lasting first impression, package your strengths, interests and competitive edge so you can market yourself to as many people as you meet.

 For English lovers, a winning pitch would be something close to this.
-In my campus days, I majored in English and I love writing.
-Some of my achievements are; organizing events and funds drive in support of our college choir.
+In my campus days, I majored in English, and I love writing.
+Some of my achievements are; organising events and funds drive in support of our college choir.

-I’m also intrigued by fashion and for that, as the women fraternity, we organized campus fashion shows yearly.
+I’m also intrigued by fashion, and for that, as the women fraternity, we organised campus fashion shows yearly.

-A targeted cover letter is preferred to a generic one in case you want to land your first job after college.
-If you are stuck in customizing your cover letter and resume, seek help from your advisors.
+If you are stuck in customising your cover letter and resume, seek help from your advisors.
 Your contacts may come in handy.

 To make your cover letter and resume top quality, effect constructive feedback from your advisors and contacts.
 If you are not sure about your grammar after proofreading, Use spell checkers to make sure your documents are error free.